 History of Copper

 The mining industry in Sweden has a history of more than 6,000 years .
-Historically, Sweden’s most famous mine is the Falun copper mine in Dalarna.
-The mine itself had a significant contribution to the Swedish economy, income from the Falun mine funded almost all of Sweden’s wars throughout its history.
-The Falun Copper Mine is the source of the pigment falu red that painted castles, churches and cottages still seen throughout Sweden.
+Historically, Sweden’s most famous mine is the Falu copper mine in Dalarna.
+The mine itself had a significant contribution to the Swedish economy, income from the Falu mine funded almost all of Sweden’s wars throughout its history.
+The Falu Copper Mine is the source of the pigment falu red that painted castles, churches and cottages still seen throughout Sweden.

 Sweden today is one of the largest sources of iron ore in Europe, mostly from Kiruna Mines.
 In 2019, Sweden was one of the most active major mining countries in Europe.
 Swedish ore production increased in 2019 to 86.5 million tonnes, the highest ever.
 Currently 92 percent of the EU’s iron ore production comes from Sweden.
 Sweden also has the EU’s largest lead and zinc production and the second largest silver production, and among the highest gold and copper production, the statistics also show.
 Most of Sweden’s landmass is geologically part of the Baltic Shield, which also covers Fennoscandia and northwest parts of Russia.
 The Baltic Shield has the oldest rock in Europe, and is one of the largest and most active mining areas on the European continent.
 Most Swedish mines are in the Baltic Shield.
 The shield, because of its resemblance to the Canadian Shield and cratons in South Africa, is also a source of gold and diamonds.